 Wheel Offset Calculator

 This wheel offset calculator will help you determine the wheel offset for your vehicle.
 When you change the wheels of your truck or car to make customizations, they are often not the same width or size as the ones coming from the original manufacturer.
 Such wheels or tires are aftermarket wheels.
-Picking a tire in a larger or smaller diameter can cause errors in the speedometer.
+Picking a tire with a larger or smaller diameter can cause errors in the speedometer.
+If you are switching between tire sizes, check out our speedometer gear calculator.

-Changing the wheel with a different width might provide you with a better grip but consume a bit more fuel.
+Changing the wheel with a **different width might provide you with a better friction (learn more from our friction calculator) but consume a bit more fuel (learn more from our fuel consumption calculator).
 It is also necessary to check for the contacts with the fenders and the brake pads that might need adjustments by offsetting to avoid interferences.

 What is wheel offset — What does wheel offset mean?